Omaha Storm Chasers: First rebranding

+Second rebranding

+Prior to opening Werner Park, the team rebranded as the Omaha Storm Chasers following rounds of fan submissions and voting.
+The name references storm chasers, people who pursue any severe weather phenomena for various purposes; Nebraska, and Omaha itself, being in Tornado Alley, have been havens for many such chasers.

-The Storm Chasers' played their first home game at Werner Park on April 16, 2011, defeating the Nashville Sounds, 2–1, before 6,533 people in attendance.
+The Storm Chasers played their first home game at Werner Park on April 16, 2011, defeating the Nashville Sounds, 2–1, before 6,533 people in attendance.
 Manager Mike Jirschele led Omaha to a 79–63 record and the American Conference Northern Division title, which gave the team their first postseason berth since 1999.
 They defeated the Round Rock Express, 3–1, in the best-of-five American Conference series to advance to the league finals.
 The Storm Chasers won their first Pacific Coast League championship by sweeping the Sacramento River Cats, 3–0, in the best-of-five championship round.
 The win gave Omaha a spot in the Triple-A National Championship Game, a single game to determine a champion of Triple-A baseball, versus the International League champion Columbus Clippers, which they lost, 8–3.
 Jirschele won the Mike Coolbaugh Award, and Luis Mendoza was selected as the PCL Pitcher of the Year.

 Jirschele's Storm Chasers returned to the playoffs in 2012 by virtue of winning the division and won a second American Conference title, but they were defeated in the championship round by the Reno Aces, 3–1.
 In 2013 with Jirschele at the helm, Omaha finished the season at 70–74 with another division title.
 After besting the Oklahoma City RedHawks, 3–0, for the conference title, they won a second PCL championship over the Salt Lake Bees, 3–1.
 Returning to the Triple-A National Championship Game, Omaha defeated the International League's Durham Bulls, 2–1, for their first class-level title since 1990.
 Managed by Brian Poldberg in 2014, Omaha won their fourth consecutive American Conference Northern Division title on the heels of a 76–67 season.
 After winning the conference title over the Memphis Redbirds, 3–1, Omaha won back-to-back PCL championships with a 3–2 series win over Reno.
 They also repeated as Triple-A champions by defeating the Pawtucket Red Sox, 4–2.

 In the midst of a four-year playoff run, which would be Omaha's last in the PCL, the team's ownership changed hands in 2012.
 Bill Shea, Warren Buffett, and Walter Scott sold the team to Alliance Baseball LLC, led by managing owner Gary Green.
 The Storm Chasers did not qualify for the postseason from 2015 to 2019.
 The start of the 2020 season was initially postponed due to the COVID-19 pandemic before being cancelled altogether.